ADACS-Australia/NDRI-IMOS/README.rst

 ..
 Package installation and usage
 .. ------------------------------
 ..
-BEANSp is on pyPI (https://pypi.org/project/imos-pa-tools/) so installation is easy - either straight or in virtual environment:
+BEANSp is on pyPI (https://pypi.org/project/IMOSPATools/) so installation is easy - either straight or in virtual environment:
 ..
 ..    .. code-block::
 ..
-..       pip install imos-pa-tools
+..       pip install IMOSPATools
 ..
 ..    .. ::
 ..
 ..    .. code-block::
 ..
-..       from imos-pa-tools import ...
+..       from IMOSPATools import ...

 Build and installation from this github repository